JJJinx/SSLCSI/data_split/widar/readme.md

-*f_list.txt files denotes the contents of train, validation and test datasets.
-.py file is used for generating the .pt dataset.
+This .py file is used to generate the .pt dataset.

 **Step 1** Download data from https://tns.thss.tsinghua.edu.cn/widar3.0/